Endless Night (novel): Plot summary

 In the meantime, much to Ellie's chagrin, her American family refuses to leave her alone.
-Her step mother, Cora, has moved to the UK to be close to her.
+Her stepmother, Cora, has moved to the UK to be close to her.
 Ellie's lawyers also keep in constant contact with her.
-Her head lawyer, Mr Lippincott (known to Ellie as ‘Uncle Andrew’) is especially concerned over her marriage to Michael.
+Her head lawyer, Mr. Lippincott (known to Ellie as ‘Uncle Andrew’) is especially concerned over her marriage to Michael.

-When Ellie injures her ankle, as she needs someone to help take care of her, she persuades Michael to let Greta stay with them.
+When Ellie injures her ankle she needs someone to help take care of her; she persuades Michael to let Greta stay with them.
 Ellie worries about Michael and Greta, as they don't appear to like each other and even get into a very heated argument one night.

-Michael's mother comes to visit them at Gipsy’s Acre.
-Michael becomes enraged when his mother tells him that Ellie came to visit her, unbeknown to him.
+Michael's mother comes to visit them at Gipsy’s Acre when he isn't there; she meets with Ellie and has a short conversation with her.
+Ellie tells Michael this later and he becomes enraged that his mother came to visit, unbeknownst to him.
 Ellie is puzzled by his anger.